 Payment & Program Location

-Tuition for the American Legion Texas Boys State Program is $350 per Statesman and the check for participants is to be sent to the following address:
+Tuition for the American Legion Connecticut Boys State Program is at $350.00 and applications should be sent to the following address:

 Attn: Boys State

 269 Main St

 Please make all checks payable to American Legion, Department of Connecticut with "Connecticut Boys State" noted on the memo line of the check.